 - 2. The amount of premiums to be charged and the method and place of payment; and - 3.
 Instructions for returning the elections form by mail within sixty (60) days after MCHCP mails the notice. - (D) Continuation of coverage terminates on the last day of the month prior to the month the subscriber turns age sixty-five (65).
-The right to continuation coverage shall also terminate upon the earliest of any of the following: - 1.
+The right to continuation coverage shall also terminate upon the earliest of any of the follow- - 1.
 The state of Missouri no longer provides group health coverage to any of its employees; - 2.
 Premium for continuation coverage is not paid on time; - 3.
 The date on which the legally-separated, divorced, or surviving spouse becomes insured under any other group health plan; - 4.
 The date on which the legally-separated, divorced, or surviving spouse remarries and becomes insured under another group health plan; or - 5.
 The date on which the legally-separated, divorced, or surviving spouse reaches age sixty-five (65). - (12) Members who are eligible for Medicare benefits under Part A, B, or D must notify MCHCP of their eligibility and provide a copy of the member's Medicare card within thirty-one (31) days of the Medicare eligibility date.
 If Medicare coverage begins before turning age sixty-five (65), the member will receive a Medicare disability questionnaire from MCHCP.
-The member must return the completed questionnaire to MCHCP for the Medicare eligibility information to be submitted to the medical yendor. - (13) Members are required to disclose to the claims administrator whether or whether not they have other health coverage and, if so, information about the coverage.
-A member may submit this information to the claims administrator by phone, fax, mail, or online.
-Dependent claims will be denied if the disclosure is not made.
-Once the information is received, claims will be reprocessed subject to all applicable rules. - (14) Communications to Members. - (A) It is the member's responsibility to ensure that MCHCP has current contact information for the member and any dependent(s). - (B) A member must notify MCHCP of a change in his/her mailing or email address as soon as possible, but no later than thirty-one (31) days after the change.
+The member must return the completed questionnaire to MCHCP for the Medicare eligibility information to be submitted to the medical vendor. - (13) Members are required to disclose to the claims administrator whether or whether not they have other health coverage and, if so, information about the coverage.
+Once the information is received, claims will be reprocessed subject to all applicable rules. - (14) Communications to Members. - (A) It is the member's responsibility to ensure that MCHCP has current contact information for the member and any dependent(s). - (B) A member must notify MCHCP of a change in his/her mailing or email address as soon as possible, but no later than thirty-one (31) days after the change. - (C) It is the responsibility of all members who elect to receive plan communication through email to ensure plan emails are not blocked as spam or junk mail by the member or by the member's service provider.

-- (C) It is the responsibility of all members who elect to receive plan communication through email to ensure plan emails are not blocked as spam or junk mail by the member or by the member's service provider. - (D) Failure to update a mailing or email address may result in undeliverable mail/email of important informational material, delayed or denied claims, loss of coverage, loss of continuation rights, missed opportunities relating to covered benefits, and/or liability for claims paid in error. - (15) Deadlines.
+- (D) Failure to update a mailing or email address may result in undeliverable mail/email of important informational material, delayed or denied claims, loss of coverage, loss of continuation rights, missed opportunities relating to covered benefits, and/or liability for claims paid in error. - (15) Deadlines.
 Unless specifically stated otherwise, MCHCP computes deadlines by counting day one (1) as the first day after the qualifying event.
 If the last day falls on a weekend or state holiday, the plan administrator may receive required information on the first working day after the weekend or state holiday.